 U.S. law makes employers a central player in carrying out immigration restrictions; learn more about your role here.

-Overview article of categories of immigrants, including workers, who may qualify for a U.S. green card.
+Overview article of categories of immigrants, including family members, workers, and more, who may qualify for a U.S. green card.

 Overview article listing temporary visas to the U.S., including labor-based visas.

-Sponsoring a foreign worker for a U.S. job may be quicker and easier through a nonimmigrant visa than through a green card.
+Sponsoring a foreign worker for a U.S. job can be quicker and easier through a nonimmigrant visa than through a green card.